atomashevic/vscode-working-memory/README.md

 The file itself has no specific structure.
 It begins with a second-level markdown header `## Capture` and has several empty lines.

-Appending lines to the file
+Appending lines to the file with `Alt+I` will insert the text line surrounded by empty lines below the `## Capture` heading to make the text clearly noticeable when you revisit your Working Memory text file.

 ## Features